worthyontheweb/notes/notes.md

 The operating system for a pi needs to be set up on an SD card before you can use the pi

+Shutting down a Pi before shutdown is not straight forward.

 ## Screenly OSE
 [Screenly](https://www.screenly.io/ose/) is a way to run on-screen displays using a Raspberry Pi.
 The most straight forward way is to download a Screenly version of the Raspberry Pi operating system (known as an image) and use that version.